 My immediate problem however, was to find something to say the next evening, for my newly-found friend Fred became my P.R. man.
 He went round everyone inviting them to hear my very first sermon.
 What was I to do?
 The only thing left to me as so often, was to ask for help, in other words to pray.
-I don't know what my urgent phone call to heaven was all about but, as always, it was a reverse-charge call and my Friend up there sent back the answer pretty soon.

 Consequently, about seven o'clock on April 20th, with the men sitting round the room, I stood up and read without any singing or prayers.
 The only two parts of the Bible I knew anything about were Psalm 23 and The Gospel of John, Chapter 10.
 To my mind they seemed to fit together pretty well.
 I assumed that most of the lads would have a fair working knowledge of Psalm 23.
-It was written by David, the shepherd lad, and begins as we all know with the well-kent words “The Lord is my Shepherd...”
+It was written by David, the shepherd lad, and begins as we all know with the well-known words “The Lord is my Shepherd...”
 Here was one of the great song-writers and musicians of his day.
 He played the harp in those times and not the guitar.
 He had told of his faith in God through this particular psalm.
 I tried to press the point about David's experiences in life.
 He had faced and killed both a lion and a bear.
 Then he tackled Goliath, the Philistine plus armour-bearer, and downed the giant pretty smartly with a stone — in the Name of the Lord.

 This he did while his big brothers and the rest of the Israeli soldiers stood open-mouthed in terror.
 Yes, David was no slouch and could say from his own experience, “Even if I walk through the valley of the shadow of death, I will fear no evil for you (Lord) are with me”.
 How vital to realise, I said, that without Jesus Christ as my Lord, death can be a very lonely time.
 No friend can go with me here.
 But when my trust is in Christ, I will “never walk alone” as the football supporters love to sing, not even in the valley of death, for He has promised “I will be with you”.